-Teachers must make girls feel that they “belong” in science, technology, engineering and math (STEM) subjects, to avoid their having to “fake it” in later life, NASA’s chief scientist said.
+Teachers must make girls feel that they “belong” in science, technology, engineering and maths subjects, to avoid their having to “fake it” in later life, NASA’s chief scientist said.

 “A lot of studies have shown that girls tend to be a little less confident.
 Where that confidence comes from is by teachers telling them: ‘You belong.
 You’re good at this.
 You should do this’,” she said.

 “I think from my generation we didn’t get that as much so we had to fake some of that confidence.
-Programs that we do now, like our girls codathon program, they are the kinds of initiatives that mean girls don’t have to fake it,” she added.
+Programmes that we do now, like our girls codathon programme, they are the kinds of initiatives that mean girls don’t have to fake it,” she added.

-“Research has shown that just by telling girls they belong and they should go into science actually makes a bigger difference than role models and special programs,” she said.
+“Research has shown that just by telling girls they belong and they should go into science actually makes a bigger difference than role models and special programmes,” she said.

 “A lot of the reasons that under-represented groups and girls don’t go into science is because they don’t see anyone who looks like them.
 And they’re not getting the encouragement to say: ‘You belong’.
 Just telling girls they belong is enough to tip the balance.”